-Cluster headaches are periodic headaches that characterize by severe painfulness.
+Cluster headaches are periodic headaches that are characterized by severe painfulness.
 The condition is rare, but it can still cause extreme discomfort for the sufferer.
 Luckily, some treatments help prevent attacks or deal with headaches when they occur.

 Cluster headaches diagnosis

 The pain and pattern of cluster headache attacks are distinctive for this condition.
 The doctor suggests a diagnostics method according to the patient’s description of onsets.
 The last includes location, frequency and intensity of headaches, pain characteristics, and accompanying symptoms.
 The duration of headaches also plays a role.

 - Neurological examination.
 This method helps determine neurological disorders by physical symptoms.
 It is a usual procedure for patients with cluster headaches.
 The examination may involve testing the person’s reflexes, senses, and nerves to evaluate brain function.